eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy an App on Cloud using Jenkins - DevSecOps Project!

 ### **Phase 1: Initial Setup and Deployment**

 **Step 1: Launch EC2 (Ubuntu 22.04):**

-- Provision an EC2 instance on AWS with Ubuntu 22.04.
+- Begin by provisioning an EC2 instance on AWS with Ubuntu 22.04.
-- Connect to the instance using SSH.
+- Utilize SSH to establish a connection with the newly created instance.

 **Step 2: Clone the Code:**